kgateway-dev/kgateway.io/content/docs/faqs.md

 The {{< reuse "docs/snippets/product-name.md" >}} project is not a service mesh, but can be deployed complementary to a service mesh like Istio.
 Istio solves the challenges of service-to-service communication by controlling requests as they flow through the system. {{< reuse "docs/snippets/product-name.md" >}} can be deployed at the edge of the service-mesh boundary, between service meshes, or within the mesh to add the following capabilities:

-* Transformation of request/response to decouple backend APIs from front end
+* Transformation of request/response to decouple backend APIs from frontend
 * Function routing such as AWS Lambda
 * Request/response caching
 * Unified discovery services of infrastructure like Kubernetes, Consul, Vault, AWS EC2